splunk/ponydocs/INSTALL.md

 ### 5) Define your products in the code.

-1. Edit your LocalSettings.php to include a list of products.
+1. Edit LocalSettings.php to include a list of products.
-	* If you copied the example LocalSettings.php configuration, there is an array already in place called $ponyDocsProductsList.
+	* If you copied the example LocalSettings.php configuration, there is an already an array named $ponyDocsProductsList.
-	* This array *must* be defined before the PonyDocs extension is included..
+	* This array *must* be defined before the PonyDocs extension is included.
 	* This list is used to define user groups.
 	* There needs to be at least one product in the array.
 If you don't define one, PonyDocs will default to a "Splunk" product.
    Here is one product defined (Foo):